What does a content engineer do?

 This is what people miss when they say AI content sounds generic.
 It does, when there's no compounding loop.
 It doesn't, when the loop exists.
 The system gets sharper than it was on day one.
 Not because of any single insight, but because the surface that captures decisions stays alive.

-This site, four pillar guides, 50+ articles, and a rebuild off Webflow shipped in a week.
-Honest qualifier: any one of these articles could be sharper if I went through it line by line.
-I haven't yet, on purpose.
+This site, four pillar guides, 50+ articles, and a rebuild off Webflow shipped in a couple weeks.

 SEO and GEO signals take months to develop.
-Shipping fast and iterating after Google and AI engines start crawling is more effective than perfecting each piece before launch.
-Quality control is baked into the prompting layer (voice rules, banned vocab, FAQ structure, schema).
+Shipping fast and iterating after Google and AI engines start crawling beats perfecting each piece before launch.
+Quality control is baked into the prompting layer: voice rules, banned vocab, FAQ structure, schema.
 The floor is high.
 The ceiling improves as data informs revisions.

 This is content engineering thinking.
 The system, not the artifact, is the deliverable.